anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 (see (#backwards_incompatible_changes))?
 5. If the extension registers new values in an IANA registry used by RDAP, does it describe how a client is to use those values?
+6. If the extension is a new registration, is it a case-variant of an existing registration (see (#syntax)).
+A> issue #33

 As noted in (#syntax), any new registration that is a case variant of an existing registration MUST be rejected.